 Your Drive Before The Race

-There’s something about the feeling after you signed up for a race, apart from knowing that you’re already committed to do it.
+There’s something about the feeling after you signed up for a race, apart from knowing that you’re already committed to doing it.
 You’ve been training so hard for months and you also changed your diet together with your mindset.
 You’ve dedicated hours of your thoughts and actions to cross that glorious finish line.
 And for once, you’ve never been as motivated as it was before.
 You’re excited to wake up each day for training because your mind and body have something to shoot for!
 Because the count down to the race day is getting you all pumped up.
 Basically, it is properly nice to have something to look forward to, right?

 And you did it.
 Congratulations!
 But somehow after the race is over, you will feel (kinda) depressed.